hgentl/Freight/README.md

 ## Project Outline
-This project was developed as part of the M250 Object-Oriented Java Programming module at The Open University.
+This project was developed as part of the the Object-Oriented Java Programming module at The Open University.
 It models a freight company's booking system using object-oriented design principles to represent different freight services, their pricing rules, and their shared behaviour.

 ### Assignment Context
 This project challenged me to design a small but extensible object model.
 Rather than implementing each freight service independently, I identified the behaviour they shared and modelled it in a common base class, allowing specialised services to extend that functionality where required.